DeiTsukiii/shadow-maze/README.md

 # Shadow Maze

-2D top-view horror game in which an AI chases the player, who must collect objectives and escape without being caught.
+2D top-down horror game where an AI hunts the player, who must collect goals and escape.

 ## 📌 About The Game